borislevant/borislevant/README.md

 I enjoy sharing knowledge and helping others learn.
 Here are some of my courses I teach in the Ashkelon Colledge

-- <a href="https://github.com/borislevant/algorithms">Algorithms</a> - Algorithms course covering basic Algorithmic techniques and Graph algorithms
+- <a href="https://github.com/borislevant/algorithms">Algorithms</a> - Algorithms course introducing fundamental algorithmic techniques and essential graph algorithms.
+Core topics include greedy methods, divide-and-conquer strategies, and dynamic programming.
+In addition, the course covers the foundations of graph theory and algorithms, such as breadth-first search (BFS), depth-first search (DFS), shortest paths (Dijkstra and Bellman-Ford), and minimum spanning trees (Kruskal and Prim).
+Together, these topics provide students with a solid understanding of classical algorithm design and analysis
 - <a href="https://github.com/borislevant/algorithms">Algorithms-2</a> - Advanced topics in Algorithms
 - <a href="https://github.com/borislevant/python4ml">Python for Machine Learning</a> - A collection of Python-based Jupyter notebooks designed to support my Machine Learning courses at various colleges.
 The notebooks cover a broad range of topics — starting from the fundamentals of NumPy, Matplotlib, and Pandas, and progressing through core concepts of regression, classification, and essential machine learning principles